Performs linear discriminant analysis on matrix variate data.

 a vector of prior probabilities of the same length as the number of classes

-.
+by default, 1e-4.
 Tolerance parameter checks

 for 0 variance.

-whether to use the normal distribution (normal
+whether to use the normal distribution (normal) or the

-).
+t distribution (t).
 By default, normal.

 If using the t-distribution, the degrees of freedom parameter.
 By default, 10.